losthero15/losthero15/README.md

 - 👋 Hi, I’m @losthero15
 - 👀 I’m interested in programming and language learning.
-- 🌱 I’m currently learning python, web development, machine learning and multiple languages (machine and humain).
+- 🌱 I’m currently learning python, web development, machine learning and multiple languages (machine and human).
-- 💞️ I’m looking to collaborate on python projects.
+- 💞️ I’m looking to collaborate on mainly python projects.
 - 📫 How to reach me ; nortech15@gmail.com

 <!---